Senior Taliban commander gunned down in North Waziristan

 Asmatullah was a dangerous Taliban leader

-Before joining the Movement of the Taliban in Pakistan, Asmatullah was a member of the Harkat-ul-Mujahideen, an al Qaeda-linked group that operates in Pakistan, India, and Afghanistan.
-Harkat-ul-Mujahideen's emir is closely tied to al Qaeda and its leader operates openly in Islamabad, Pakistan.
+Before joining the Movement of the Taliban in Pakistan, Asmatullah was a member of the Harakat-ul-Mujahideen, an al Qaeda-linked group that operates in Pakistan, India, and Afghanistan.
+Harakat-ul-Mujahideen's emir is closely tied to al Qaeda and its leader operates openly in Islamabad, Pakistan.

 Asmatullah had served as a senior commander in the tribal areas for nearly a decade.
 He is among the 20 most-wanted Taliban commanders operating in South Waziristan, Tank, and Dera Ismail Khan.
 In 2009, the Pakistani government placed a $120,000 bounty on his head.